PL-SecondaryPg-banner-PD-Teacher

-Using Published Materials
+Teacher Training Plus – Using Published Materials

 Training and support for tutors and teachers working with basic literacy students, who want to use their published materials more effectively.

 We’ve identified three areas of need when using published materials and have designed webinars to address each.
 We’ve designed these webinars to focus on common characteristics of published materials and generic strategies for adapting them.
-If you don’t have a set of published materials you prefer, you may apply for a scholarship for a classroom set of New Readers Press basic literacy instructional materials.

 About the Presenters

-AMB headshot638066644400945731Ann Marie Barter is an educator with over 30 years of experience in teaching, training, curriculum development, and administration in Maine and Illinois.
+Ann Marie Barter is an educator with over 30 years of experience in teaching, training, curriculum development, and administration in Maine and Illinois.
 She currently implements new family literacy programs for Catholic Extension after previously serving as the Senior Director of Curriculum and Training for the Barbara Bush Foundation for Family Literacy.

 Ann Marie gained extensive expertise in standards-based education and evaluation practices, curriculum development, and professional development while serving as Distinguished Educator for the Maine Department of Education, as a National Trainer and Coach for the United States Department of Education’s Student Achievement in Reading initiative, and as an instructor of continuing education and graduate level courses for the Center for Adult Learning and Literacy at the University of Maine, Orono.